-There’s a DAY for everything now – so we have upcycling day too!
+There is a DAY for everything now – so we now have upcycling day too!
+Happy Upcycle Day!

 What is upcycling?

-Upcycling is the purpose repurposing or reusing something that you might have otherwise discarded.
+Upcycling is the purpose of repurposing or reusing something that you might have otherwise simply discarded.

-The environmental benefits of upcycling are enormous: we not only save materials and waste being sent to landfill, we also reduce the need for production using new or raw materials.
-Therefore we can reduce air pollution, water pollution, greenhouse gas emissions and of course we conserve global resources and minimise the use of natural resources.
+The environmental benefits of upcycling are simply enormous.
+We not only manage to save materials and waste from being sent to landfill, we also reduce the need for production using new or raw materials.
+Therefore we can reduce air pollution, water pollution and harmful greenhouse gas emissions.
+Plus of course we conserve global resources and minimise the use of natural resources.

 It’s different from recycling

 Recycling is the process of converting waste materials into new materials and things.
-When something is recycled – typically plastics, paper, metals or glass – it is broken down so the basic materials recovered can be remade into something new.
+When something is recycled – typically plastics, paper, metals or glass – it is broken down.
+In this way the basic materials recovered can be then remade into something new.